Architecture Courses

 Student Learning Outcomes (SLO)

-Continuation of the content and issues introduced in Architecture 2A plus the theories and methods for applying shadows, reflections, materials, entourage, and color in a variety of drawing types.
+Continuation of the content and issues introduced in Architecture 2A plus the theories and methods for applying shadows, reflections, materials, and entourage in a variety of drawing types.
 Layout and integration of composite drawings in support of the process and presentation of architectural designs.

 Student Learning Outcomes (SLO)